byu-oit/UAPI-Specification/University API Specification.md

 ### 8.3 Errors

-Errors encountered while accessing any Meta URL data set should simply return the appropriate HTTP status code.
-Extended error processing as outlined in [12.0 Errors](#120-errors) is not required.
+Errors encountered while accessing any Meta URL data set should simply return the appropriate HTTP status code. uapi error processing as outlined in [12.0 Errors](#120-errors) is not required.

 ## 9.0 Files